openebs/website/docs/versioned_docs/version-2.11.0/user-guides/cstor-csi.md

     queueDepth: "32"
 ```

-**Note:**These Policy tunable configurations can be changed for already provisioned volumes by editing the corresponding volume CStorVolumeConfig resources.
+**Note:** These Policy tunable configurations can be changed for already provisioned volumes by editing the corresponding volume CStorVolumeConfig resources.

 ### Memory and CPU Resources QoS

  CStorVolumePolicy can also be used to configure the volume Target pod resource requests and limits to ensure QoS.
 Given below is a sample YAML that configures the target container's resource requests and limits, and auxResources configuration for the sidecar containers.

-_To know more about Resource configuration in Kubernetes, <a href="https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/" target="_blank">click here.</a>_
+_To know more about Resource configuration in Kubernetes, [click here](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)_.

 ```
 apiVersion: cstor.openebs.io/v1